top of page

 Some well-known companies that utilised regional media to promote their brand are:

-• Jio Platforms: In 2020, Jio Platforms, an Indian digital services firm, used regional media to advertise its products and services across the country.
-Jio's regional advertising efforts aided the firm in increasing its user base and market dominance in the telecom sector.
+Jio Platforms: In 2020, this Indian digital services firm, used regional media to advertise its products and services across the country.
+Jio's regional advertising efforts helped the firm in increasing its user base and market dominance in the telecom sector.

-The confidence that the audience has in local media is one of its main benefits.
+The confidence that the audience has in local media must not be taken for granted.
 Regional media is different from national media outlets, which frequently fail to establish a personal relationship with viewers or readers.
 These media sources have a strong presence in their communities, and over the course of many years, they have gained the trust of their audience.

 The Art of Building Trust with Local Audiences Through Regional Media